gavinmcfarland/combino/README.md

 conflict = skip | error | rename
 ```

-If using `conflict=rename`, Combino will auto-rename files to avoid overwriting:
+If using `conflict = rename`, Combino will auto-rename files to avoid overwriting:

 ```bash
 logo.png → logo-1.png